Anahkiasen/flatten/README.md

 The pages are cached according to two parameters : their path and their method.
 Only GET requests get cached as all the other methods are dynamic by nature.
 All of the calls you'll make, will be to the `Flatten\Facades\Flatten` facade.
+Query strings are taken into account in the cache and pages will different query strings will have different caches.

 ### Building